Incremental and Modular Context-sensitive Analysis: Experiments

-We have split the benchmarks by size.
-Figs.~ \iflongfigs \ref{fig:small-add-details-1} to \ref{fig:small-del-details-2} \else \ref{fig:small-add-details} and \ref{fig:small-del-details} \fi show these two experiments for \texttt{hanoi}, \texttt{aiakl}, \texttt{qsort}, \texttt{progeom}, and \texttt{bid} (benchmarks with less than 50 clauses).
+In our experiments we observed that the analyses performed with the \texttt{gr} and \texttt{def} domains were the most relevant to evaluate the usefulness of the algorithm.
+This is due to the domain operations being fairly simple (when compared with the cost of executing the fixpoint algorithm), so that, the complexity of the algorithm is not completely hidden by the complexity of the domain operations (e.g. \texttt{shfr}).
+At the same time, they are complex enough that there is some fixpoint iteration (which does not occur in, e.g., \texttt{pdb}, since $\top$ is assumed for every call pattern).
+Therefore, in this section we focus mainly in the analysis with the \texttt{def} domain, but include as well some discussion about \texttt{gr}.
+Nevertheless, for the results for the remaining domains we refer the reader to the~\ref{app:benchmarks}.

+Fig.~\ref{fig:warplan-details} shows the addition and deletion experiments for the \texttt{warplan} benchmark analyzed with \texttt{def}.
 Each point represents the time taken to reanalyze the program after incrementally adding/deleting one clause.
 The horizontal axis denotes the number of clauses added/deleted at that point of the experiment.
 We observe that the proposed incremental algorithm outperforms overall the non-incremental settings when the time needed to reanalyze is large.
 We find that for smaller benchmarks our algorithm performs up to 8 times faster than the traditional monolithic, non-incremental algorithm, and, in the worst cases performs as fast as the traditional modular algorithm.

-Figs.~ \iflongfigs \ref{fig:add-details-1} to \ref{fig:del-details-4} \else \ref{fig:add-details} and \ref{fig:del-details} \fi show the addition and deletion experiments for the remaining benchmarks.
+The detailed analysis times per iteration for the remaining benchmarks are available in Figs.~\ref{fig:app-small-details},~\ref{fig:app-details-a}, and~\ref{fig:app-details-b}.

 We observe that, even when analyzing takes less time, i.e., when the program has fewer clauses, the analysis time of the algorithm proposed is faster overall.
 Moreover, as the analysis grows in complexity, the cost our approach grows significantly slower than that of the traditional algorithm.
-This can be observed in the benchmarks \texttt{warplan} and \texttt{boyer}, or \texttt{read}.
-In this last benchmark, analyzed with \texttt{shfr}, the \texttt{mod\_inc} setting performs almost $100$ times faster (it drops from $394.8$ ms in the baseline algorithm to $4.07$ ms).
-Also, we achieve speedup when compared with the monolithic incremental (\texttt{mon\_inc}), it drops from $132.6$ ms (approx. $32.4$ speedup).
+In the case of the deletion experiments, we observe also clear advantages, specially when using the strategy of partitions in SCC presented in Sec.~\ref{sec:SCC-del}.